 Using a vacuum cleaner with just the hose attached, peel back a small section of liner, and insert the hose as far down to the pool floor as possible.
 Make sure nothing can get stuck behind the liner.
 Attach as much liner back as possible into position around the hose.
 Then use the underlay tape to seal around the hose.

-You can now turn on the vacuum to help you suck the liner into position.
+You can now turn on the vacuum to help you.